 Probation Officer Salary

-In 2015, probation officers in the United States earned a median yearly wage of $49,360, according to the BLS.
-Local government agencies and rehabilitation services organizations were the highest-paying employers for probation officers at that time.
+In 2018, probation officers in the United States earned a median yearly wage of $53,020, according to the BLS.
+Local and state government agencies were the highest-paying employers for probation officers at that time.

 Administration of justice professionals who analyze physical evidence at crime scenes and provide expert testimony in the judicial system are known as forensic scientists.
 They may be generalists with broad expertise, or they may specialize in an area such as blood spatter, ballistics, fingerprinting or DNA.
 Some specialists work exclusively in a laboratory setting while other forensic scientists work in an office environment and visit crime scenes to collect evidence.

 Forensic Scientist Requirements

 Forensic scientists need a bachelor's degree in forensic science or a related discipline.
 Courses in biology, chemistry, math and statistics are required.
 Some schools offer courses in forensic science.
 For example, the National Science Teachers Association offers free forensic science curricula to middle and high school teachers.
 Forensic scientists must perform careful lab work, maintain accurate records and be skilled as expert witnesses to ensure they and their reports pass court scrutiny.
 Forensic scientists who gather evidence must also be able to withstand the stress from exposure to crime scenes.

 The BLS indicated in 2018 that most forensic science technicians were earning an annual income of $34,600 to $97,200 per year.
 During that year, local and state governments employed the highest numbers of forensic science techs, though the executive branch of the federal government and scientific research and development services offered the profession's highest salaries.

 FBI agents and forensic scientists are two examples of investigative careers in the field of justice administration.
 Court bailiffs and probation officers work directly with individuals being processed through the justice system.
 Each career has different experience and education requirements for their positions.